futurestudio/hapi-dev-errors/README.md

 ## Requirements
 This plugin uses async/await which requires **Node.js v8 or newer**.

-### Do you use hapi v16 (or lower)?
-Use the `1.3.2` release of `hapi-dev-errors` with hapi v16.
-Any later version is only compatible with hapi v17 and later.

 ## Installation
 Add `hapi-dev-errors` as a dependency to your project: